 And because they’ve been so popular, they’ve started to become a more frequent sight on the used car market.
 For those looking to take their first steps into electric car ownership without breaking the bank, Kia’s e-Niro could make for a very solid choice.
 Let’s take a look at what else you need to know about it.

 As with nearly all electric cars, the used prices of the e-Niro have remained relatively strong.
 At the cheaper end of the market you’ll be looking in the region of £27,000, but these models still have relatively small miles on the clock with many bringing several years worth of Kia’s included warranty - a real bonus for those looking for hassle-free motoring.
-Since the e-Niro hasn’t been on sale all that long, it has yet to truly drop right back in price - though there are deals to be had if you’re willing to shop around.

 It’s also worth noting that Kia updated the e-Niro in 2020, having first introduced in the year.
 Though it was a subtle one to say the least, it did bring new LED headlights and a larger screen which have both remained on the car right to the present day.
 Though the battery and motor technology remained unchanged, if you do want a car with the latest features you’ll have to opt for one made after 2020.